-- Projections suggest that by 2100, thermal stratification in UK shelf seas will extend in duration by around 2 weeks (with both earlier onset and later breakdown), and increase in strength, due to changes in air temperature. - The timing of stratification may also respond to changes in winds (which can drive or prevent stratification) and rainfall. - Future large-scale deployments of floating offshore wind turbines in deeper, seasonally stratifying waters, may act to increase mixing. - Projected changes to shelf-sea stratification may lead to less upward mixing of nutrients and possible reductions in primary productivity. - More rainfall and run-off from the land could increase coastal stratification and exacerbate eutrophication.
+- Projections suggest that by 2100, thermal stratification in UK shelf seas will extend in duration by around 2 weeks (with both earlier onset and later breakdown), and increase in strength, due to changes in air temperature. - The timing of stratification will respond to changes in winds (which can drive or prevent stratification) and rainfall. - Future large-scale deployments of floating offshore wind turbines in deeper, seasonally stratifying waters have the potential to disrupt stratification. - Projected changes to shelf-sea stratification may lead to less upward mixing of nutrients, possible reductions in primary productivity and changed in bottom water dissolved oxygen. - More rainfall and run-off from the land could increase coastal stratification and exacerbate eutrophication.